 An Oreo cookie base and light sprinkling of strawberries make all the difference.

-4 tbsp strawberry jam (sifted) + 4 tbsp for middle layer
+4 tablespoons strawberry jam (sifted) + 4 tablespoons for middle layer

 Freeze dried strawberries to decorate

 300 grams crushed Oreo cookies